olincollege/SoftSysCompilingCaterpillars/reports/report.md

 ## Reflection

 ### Rishita
+When we updated our proposal, the lower bound was to have an arithmetic compiler from lexing to code generation and our upper bound was an advanced compiler with if/else statement and while loop capabilities along with assigning variables.
+I think we hit our upper bound by the end of this project and in fact were able to push beyond the upper bound by creating a visualizer in python for the results of our parser.
+I’m proud of the work we were able to accomplish given the short time frame and big learning curve that this project came with.
+In terms of my own learning goals, I think I was able to accomplish all of them.
+I wanted to feel more comfortable coding in C which was accomplished by reading and commenting on pre-existing compiler code as well as building from that and writing code from scratch.
+I took the lead on implementing while loop functionality for the compiler.
+My secondary learning goal was to grow more comfortable with StackOverflow as a resource and learn to search effectively while debugging.
+As I worked on writing the advanced compiler, there were many times when I had to switch between pre-existing C++ or BASIC code.
+I used this opportunity to use StackOverflow for syntax and logic questions which helped me practice and develop confidence in using this resource.
+Finally, I took lead on documenting our work and writing up the reports.
+Although not initially a learning goal, I came out of this project with more experience on how to clearly document and effectively communicate my work with the audience.

 ### Grant
 Most of my learning occurred in the earlier stages of the project.
 I was able to dive into translation between C++ and C, and I was also able to develop a better understanding of how data structures transfer between the two.
 At the close of the project, I gained a much greater understanding of implementing automation on larger projects.
 In the future I hope to learn more about managing projects, and I plan on investigating CMake and other automation tools for delivering software.

 ### Abitamim
 I was able to more comfortably work with memory by praticing when writing the